-At the heart of Black Perigord, clinging to one of the most beautiful cliffs of the Dordogne valley, the medieval village of Beynac-et-Cazenac, rated one of the most beautiful villages of France, offers a page of history.
+At the heart of the Périgord Noir, clinging to one of the most beautiful cliffs of the Dordogne valley, the medieval village of Beynac-et-Cazenac, ranked one of the Most Beautiful Villages of France, offers a page of history.

 The origins of Beynac, contrary to appearances, are not medieval but older.
-It was in effect from 2000 BC.
-JC that the people of the Bronze Age chose this site to settle.
-Remains have also been found near the Archaeological Park.
-The Gauls have also served to control the trade of the wine came from Italy.
+It is indeed from 2000 BC.
+JC that the Bronze Age populations choose this site to settle there.
+Remains have been found near the Archaeological Park.
+The Gauls also occupied it to control the wine trade from Italy.

-Simon de Montfort seized the castle in the early thirteenth century but Beynac recover their property through the intervention of Philip Augustus in 1217.
-The castle remains a family property until 1761 date of marriage of Marie-Claude de Beynac Christophe de Beaumont.
-One of the descendants sold it in 1961.
+Simon de Montfort seized the castle at the beginning of the 13th century but the Beynac will recover their property thanks to the intervention of Philippe Auguste in 1217.
+The castle remains a family property until 1761, date of marriage of Marie-Claude de Beynac with Christophe de Beaumont.
+One of the descendants sells it in 1961.

-At the time of the Hundred Years War, the fortress of Beynac was one of the French fortresses.
-The Dordogne then served as border between France and England; not far away, on the other side of the Dordogne, the Castle Castelnaud was in British hands.
+At the time of the Hundred Years War, the fortress of Beynac was one of the strongholds French.
+The Dordogne served then as border between France and England; not far from there, on the other side of the Dordogne, the castle of Castelnaud was in the hands of the English.

-August 15, 1827, the village Cazenac, located 5 km, is attached to Beynac prefectural decision ratified by a royal decree.
+On August 15, 1827, the village of Cazenac, located 5 km away, is attached to Beynac by a prefectural decision ratified by a royal decree.

-Near the fortress, the village is built around an enclosure partitioned by several fortified gates.
-Several districts appear: barrier of Cafourque, Barri del Soucy (district weavers) or Port.
-It remains active until the nineteenth century and was a major stop of the boatmen who descended the river to Bordeaux for transporting various goods (staves, cereals...).
-In addition to trade, fishing and agriculture, the cultivation of hemp and the building industry (working stone and wood) are flourishing of the Revolution until the mid-nineteenth century.
+At the edge of the fortress, the village is organized around an enclosure, partitioned by several fortified doors.
+Several districts appear: Barri de la Cafourque, Barri del Soucy (weavers' quarter) or the Port.
+It remains active until the nineteenth century and was a major stop Gabariers who went down the river to Bordeaux to transport various goods (staves, cereals...).
+In addition to trade, fishing and agriculture, hemp cultivation and the building industry (stone and woodwork) flourished from the Revolution until the mid-19th century.

-The pleasure to stroll will take you from the castle - which is one of the jewels of medieval architecture - up to the old port by walking the cobbled streets lined with old houses typical of the blondes coiffed facades 'imposing tiled roofs.
+The pleasure of strolling will take you from the castle - which is one of the most beautiful jewels of medieval architecture - to the old port by strolling the old cobbled streets lined with typical houses with blond facades topped with imposing slate roofs.

-Everything is then ready for a gourmet stopover or a walk on the Dordogne barge.
+Everything lends itself then to a gourmet stop or a stroll on the Dordogne in barge.